-Hike along a cliff with multiple spectacular views of northern New Jersey, the Delaware River, and Pennsylvania, before heading to a waterfall.
+Hike along a cliff with multiple spectacular views of northern New Jersey, the Delaware River, and Pennsylvania, before heading to Hackers Falls.

 - Shorter: ~4 mile loop – hike Cliff Trail to past Minisink Overlook but then take Buchanan to cut out the whole section to Milford Knob – still get some views and a waterfall, but with less distance.

 - Short: 2 mile out-and-back to Tri State Overlook.

 - Short; variation: 2 miles round trip out-and-back to Hackers Falls (no views).

 - Longer: It’s very worthwhile to check out Raymondskill Falls, which can be reached from this lot.